ddrrnn123/Omni-Seg/README.md

 ## Develop
 Please refer to [DEVELOP.md](https://github.com/ddrrnn123/Omni-Seg/blob/main/DEVELOP.md) to train Omni-Seg on a new dataset, design a new architecture based on Omni-Seg.

+## Previous Versions
+#### Google Colab
+A Google Colab version of the Oracle pipeline can be found [here](https://drive.google.com/drive/folders/1vKeDMYI3Xcm6s9yAy5stBhqKWjOFvUoy?usp=sharing).
+The code demonstrates the patch-wise segmentation of the Oracle pipeline.

 ## Citation
 ```